AV1: Content providers

-In June 2019, Vimeo's videos in the "Staff picks" channel were available in AV1.
+In June 2019, Vimeo's videos in the "Staff picks" channel were available in AV1 and Opus.
 Vimeo is using and contributing to Mozilla's Rav1e encoder and expects, with further encoder improvements, to eventually provide AV1 support for all videos uploaded to Vimeo as well as the company's "Live" offering.

-On 30 April 2020, iQIYI announced support for AV1 for users on PC web browsers and Android devices, according to the announcement, as the first Chinese video streaming site to adopt the AV1 format.
+On 30 April 2020, iQIYI announced support for AV1 for users on PC web browsers and Android devices, according to the announcement, as the first Chinese video streaming site to adopt the codec.

-Twitch plans to roll out AV1 for its most popular content in 2022 or 2023, with universal support projected to arrive in 2024 or 2025.
+Twitch deployed AV1 for its most popular content in 2022 or 2023, with universal support projected to arrive in 2024 or 2025.

 In April 2021, Roku removed the YouTube TV app from the Roku streaming platform after a contract expired.
 It was later reported that Roku streaming devices do not use processors that support the AV1 codec.
 In December 2021, YouTube and Roku agreed to a multiyear deal to keep both the YouTube TV app and the YouTube app on the Roku streaming platform.
 Roku had argued that using processors in their streaming devices that support the royalty-free AV1 codec would increase costs to consumers.

+In January 2022, Bilibili rolled out H.265 HEVC and AV1 encoding to videos with high view-count, while videos with lower view-count are only available in H.264 AVC.

+In July 2024, DMM.com deployed AV1 on its DMM.TV service, becoming the first Japanese company to do so.